What are Essential Oils?

 AROMATHERAPY DIFFUSERS AND LAMPS: Candle diffusers Electric heat diffusers Cool air nebulizing diffusers

 TOPICAL APPLICATION Use them as a natural perfume in specially created blends.
-Use them combined with reflexology points Read “Healing for the Age of Enlightenment” by Stanley Burroughs for a complete understanding and description of all techniques.
+Or use them combined with reflexology points.
+Read “Healing for the Age of Enlightenment” by Stanley Burroughs for a complete understanding and description of all techniques.

 HOME AND CAR: There are numerous ways to disperse the oils in your home.
 We encourage every user of essential oils to inform themselves.
 There are lots of excellent books on the use of Aromatherapy.